CartoDB/carto-vl/docs/guides/06-aggregations.md

 - `viewportAvg`
 - `viewportPercentile`

+**Note:**
-> Obviously, the features that don't pass any possible filter you have set (hence not visible), will be excluded from the calculations.
+Obviously, the features that don't pass any possible filter you have set (hence not visible), will be excluded from the calculations.

 You'll practice now to use some of them, adding several to the current viz.
 First, add some viewport functions to sum the population in the current view and to get the biggest and lowest population values, with this code:
 ```js